2.4. ASD: Asset Definition

 Note

-The outputs of the BRIALS Transportation tool use the default units of the inventory databse described in Section 3.7.
+The outputs of the BRIALS Transportation tool use the default units of the inventory database described in Section 3.7.
 Users need to convert the units to those defined in the General Information panel before loading the units to this Asset panel.

 Listing 2.4.3.1.1 GeoJSON formatted database for transportation infrastructure inventory.